 Choir rehearsal in the performance studio

-This award is designed for students who have a particular aptitude for singing (normally Grade 5+).
+This award is designed for students who have a particular aptitude for singing.

 Successful applicants form the Academia Musica Choir and are provided with advanced choral training.
 You will have access to singing lessons, music theory classes and a book allowance for the purchase of vocal music.

-The Academia Musica Choir have a recording contract with Priory Records, broadcast on the BBC and have worked with professional ensembles such as the English Symphony Orchestra and Oxford and Cambridge university choirs.
+The Academia Musica Choir have recently recorded two CDs with Priory Records, broadcast on the BBC and work with professional ensembles such as the English Symphony Orchestra and and choirs such as Selwyn College Choir, Cambridge.

 The choir in Hereford Cathedral

-The training that students receive significantly develops the sight-singing and musicianship skills that are required in the profession.
+The training that students receive significantly develops the sight-singing and musicianship skills that are required in the profession and as freelance singers.